top of page

 03

-If an employee leaves before completing the required period, the company recovers the training cost pro-rata based on the remaining duration.
+If an employee leaves before completing the required duration, the company recovers costs proportionally.

 4. Defining MBA and Further Studies Support

-• Paying 40% of the tuition for MBA programs aligned with business needs.
+• Funding 40% of MBA tuition aligned with business strategy

 5. Evaluating Training Providers